History and Story of Thirunallar Saneeswaran Temple

 You can observe the beautifully decked idol of Lord Saneeswara on procession seated on one of the chariots.

 The holy plant of the temple is ‘Dharbai’ grass (Kusa grass).
 In ancient times the Almighty emerged out of Dharbai grass and hence got the name Darbaraneseshwara.

 The Dharbai bushes are located on the Northern Side of the temple.

-The Darba grass is considered scared in Hinduism and used for performing pujas even today.
+The Darba grass is considered sacred in Hinduism and is used for performing pujas even today.